-AID Atlanta provides access to Pre- and Post- Exposure Prophylaxis (PrEP and PEP) to reduce your chance of acquiring HIV.
+AID Atlanta provides access to Pre-Exposure Prophylaxis (PrEP) to reduce your chance of acquiring HIV.

-To limit the risk of HIV infection, AID Atlanta offers PrEP and PEP to those most likely to be exposed to HIV and those who may have recently been exposed.
+To limit the risk of HIV infection, AID Atlanta offers PrEP to those most likely to be exposed to HIV.
 Our staff will work to help you access the medication without prohibitive costs.

 READ MORE From The Black AIDS Institute

 The Georgia AIDS and STI Information Lineis a free service, providing confidential and anonymous answersand referrals to questions concerning testing, treatment, PrEP,risk assessment, safer sex practices, case management, social services, emotional wellness counseling, and medication assistance for personsinfected or affected by HIV and STIs.